 Dogs are also welcome at Hillbillly Cider, where wood-fired pizzas are on the menu, plus tastings of their alcoholic and non-alcoholic cider.
 There’s a large outdoor area with bowls for dogs, plus heaters in the sheltered section for cold days.

 Most of the orchards also have roadside stalls where you can buy ready-picked fruit and locally made apple juice, apple pies and cider.
-Some of the options include the Bilpin Fruit Bowl and Pine Crest Orchard.
+One of the biggest spots is the Bilpin Fruit Bowl.

 #7 Explore the Megalong Valley